usuaero/PropulsionOptimization/README.txt

 SCRIPTS
 --------------------------------------------------------------------

-All relevant software for the user is contained in the /dist directory.
+All relevant software for the user is contained in the /PropulsionOptimization directory.
 The /dev directory is used for development and does not need to be accessed.
-An SQL database, compiled from various other databases, in contained in the /dist/Database directory.
-All scripts pull information from this databas.
+An SQL database, compiled from various other databases, is contained in the /Database directory.
+All scripts pull information from this database.
 A description of all scripts in this software package is given below:

 ---poly_fit.py---